Supreme Court confirms that temporary flooding caused by government actions can be a taking of property under the Fifth Amendment

 Even with the benefit of a seemingly clear criteria like these, it can remain surprisingly difficult to determine what government activities will be found to be a taking under the Constitution.
 Consider that four highly experienced federal judges were equally divided in on the facts presented in this case.
 Likewise, the Court’s review of its previous flooding cases show that there are no easy conclusions even when the law is applied to a narrow factual category.
 Not every case of flooding can even be automatically thought of as a taking, especially where the inundation is less than permanent.
 The real lesson is that it takes the knowledge and expertise of an experienced eminent domain attorney to understand and properly analyze the issues facing a landowner trying to protect their property rights.

-Sever Storey is a firm that focuses exclusively on eminent domain, condemnation and the protection of landowners and their property rights – we can help you to understand what the law allows, and how it can protect you.
+Sever Walker Padgitt is a firm that focuses exclusively on eminent domain, condemnation and the protection of landowners and their property rights – we can help you to understand what the law allows, and how it can protect you.
 Contact our firm to discuss your potential case, whether your land is being affected by a utility company taking, a pipeline or power line project, or by road and highway work by a Department of Transportation.
 Let us explain how we can help!

 –Shiloh Daum, Attorney at Law